 6. Willpower: Rediscovering the Greatest Human Strength by Roy F. Baumister and John Tierney

-Along with, “the Power of Habit” and “Mindset” it is my opinion that this book is part trilogy of unrelated, “must read” books for habit change.
-They are all on various topics, but collectively they cover most important aspects of making habit change.
-They are all New York Times bestseller’s and they are all amongst the best researched books on this list.
+Along with, “the Power of Habit” and “Mindset” it is my opinion that this book is a part an unofficial trilogy of unrelated, “must-read” books for habit change.
+They are all on various topics, but collectively they cover the important aspects of making habit change.
+They are all New York Times bestseller’s and they are all amongst the best-researched books on this list.

 This book, written by a research psychologist and a New York Times science writer, changes our understanding of self-control.
 The authors use cutting-edge research along with the wisdom of real-world experts to teach the reader lessons on how to focus their strength and resist temptation in order to improve their lives.